-The no fault divorce campaign by Resolution will continue and this case highlights the need to now introduce legislation to deal with this issue.
-If it is any consolation, Mrs Owens will have to wait a further 2 years to get divorced but she will get her divorce.
-Parliament however is the only legislative body who can introduce a no fault divorce system and it remains to be seen what the government’s reaction is in relation to this judgment.
+The no-fault divorce campaign by Resolution will continue, and this case highlights the need to now introduce legislation to deal with this issue.
+If it is any consolation, Mrs Owens will have to wait a further 2 years to get divorced, but she will get her divorce.
+Parliament, however, is the only legislative body that can introduce a no-fault divorce system and it remains to be seen what the government’s reaction is in relation to this judgment.

 Anthony Jones is Head of Family Law and is a Resolution Accredited Specialist.
 For more information or a second opinion please contact him on 01457 761320 or email firstname.lastname@example.org.